 Low-top (collar is lower than the ankle)

-This silhouette is the most popular and most celebrated out of the three.
+The low-top silhouette is the most popular and most celebrated out of the three.
 It features all the classic design elements of the Air Force 1 lineage and serves as the foundation of the other two silhouettes.
 Typically referred to as simply the ‘Nike Air Force 1,’ this profile has been the most reinterpreted and most preferred by consumers due to its simplicity and versatility.
 Check out some of its iterations below.

 Aside from the difference in height, the mid comes with a fixed ankle strap, offering more ankle support and protection compared to the low-top design.
 Unlike other mid-top sneakers, the Nike Air Force 1 Mid's collar design took after the original Air Force 1 and displayed a slanted collar angled lower towards the rear part.
 This unique detail was first seen on the original Nike Air Force 1 shoes.